openkim-hackathons/StackingFaultFCC__TD_000000654321_000/README.txt

              the bisection method moving the twin_group to converge on the maximum (barrier) to a specified tolerance.

      (d).
 TEST: Gamma surface:
         (1).
-Do P1 through P3 to setup the problem.
+Do P1 through P3 to setup the problem, using the supplied gamma surface value for (i).
+Note this is different than the value of (i) calculated in the convergence study.
         (2).
 Displace the stack_group in the rectangular grid defined by motions along [112] and [-110] directions through a*sqrt(6)/2 and a*sqrt(2)/2 respectively at some predetermined number of increments in each direction thereby sampling the entire grid.